Lullabot/information-security-policy/physical/acceptable_use.md

 Lullabot’s systems exist to support and enable the business.
 Personal use is allowed.
 However it must not be in any way detrimental to users own or their colleagues productivity and nor should it result in any direct costs being borne by Lullabot other than for trivial amounts.

-Any information that is particularly sensitive or vulnerable must be encrypted and/or securely stored so that unauthorised access is prevented (or at least made extremely difficult).
+Any information that is particularly sensitive or vulnerable must be encrypted and/or securely stored so that unauthorized access is prevented (or at least made extremely difficult).
 However this must be done in a way that does not prevent–or risk preventing–legitimate access by all properly-authorized parties.

 Lullabot can monitor the use of its IT systems and the data on it at any time.
 This may include (except where precluded by local privacy laws) examination of the content stored within the email and data files of any user, and examination of the access history of any users.